-Note: If voice call barring is in use, calls may still be possible to certain emergency numbers, in some networks.
-To cancel all call diverts or barrings, press Cancel all or Cancel all.
+Note: When security features that restrict calls are in use (call barring, closed user group and fixed dialling), calls may be possible to certain emergency numbers in some networks (e.g. 112 or other official emergency numbers).

+To cancel all call diverts or barrings, press Cancel all.